juanCoder64/autonomousMK/readme.md

 Similar to `MK_data.py`, this script captures and processes game frames in real-time.
 However, instead of relying on a pre-trained neural network, it uses predefined rules and logic for decision-making.
 It serves as a comparison to the autonomous system powered by machine learning.

 ## Usage

-1. Adjust the screen capturing as it is specified in [Screen Coordinates](##Important Adjustments)
-2. Run `MK_data.py` to activate the autonomous driving system using the trained model.
+2. Run `MK_data.py`, adjust the screen if it is the first time running it, and press h to make the AI play
 3. Optionally, run `no_ai.py` to compare the performance of the rule-based system.
 ## .CSV structure
 the data in the csv file is in the following order